wilsonzlin/edgesearch/README.md

 ### Cloudflare

 The entire app runs off a single JavaScript script + accompanying WASM code.
 It does not need any database or server, and uses Cloudflare Workers.
-This allows for some cool features:
+This allows for some nice advantages:

 - Faster than a VM or container with less cold starts, as code is run on a V8 Isolate.
 - Naturally distributed to the edge for very low latency.